bjchris32/bjchris32.github.io/_drafts/2024-12-09-kaggle-feature-engineering.markdown

 > - PCA is sensitive to scale.
 It's good practice to standardize your data before applying PCA, unless you know you have good reason not to.
 >
 > - Consider removing or constraining outliers, since they can have an undue influence on the results.

+### Problem 4: What is target encoding?
+> A target encoding is any kind of encoding that replaces a feature's categories with some number derived from the target.

+Question: would there be data leakage when deriving the number from the target?

+#### What did I learn?

+* Why target encoding may have overfitting problem?

+1. Target encoding is done in training dataset, but some category values in the testset might be unknown, which means that the target encoding can not represent all categorical values.

+2. Some category values are rare, so the target encoded value can not be representatives of the future data in the same category.

+* How to deal with overfitting?
+> ... add smoothing.
+The idea is to blend the in-category average with the overall average.
+Rare categories get less weight on their category average, while missing categories just get the overall average.
+This way, we can impute the smoothing values for unknown categorical values, or fill in the target encoded value while taking overall dataset into consideration.

+The formula is as followed:
+> encoding = weight * in_category + (1 - weight) * overall
+> where weight is a value between 0 and 1 calculated from the category frequency.
+>
+> An easy way to determine the value for weight is to compute an m-estimate:
+>
+> weight = n / (n + m)
+> where n is the total number of times that category occurs in the data.
+The parameter m determines the "smoothing factor".
+Larger values of m put more weight on the overall estimate.

+* Why do we need target encoding?
+1. reduce the size of dataset for high-cardinality features: one-hot encoding will engender too many additional features or sparse metrics.
+Use target encoding, so that we could just use one feature to represent different categorical values.
+2. discover domain-motivated features: some categorical feature should be important, but they does not demonstrate a significant relationship with the target.
+When converting the categorical feature into numerical values by target encoding, we enhance the relationship between the categorical feature and the targe.
+Then, we could compare the performance between the model with categorical feature and the one with target encoded feature.
+This case, we are able to decide if the categorical feature reveal any true informativesness.

+* When to avoid target encoding?
+We need to sacrifice some dataset for encoding before training.
+Then, depending on which features you chose, you may have ended up with a score significantly worse than the baseline(whole dataset).
+It may not worth it to lose an independent dataset for target encoding.
+We could just train the model without target encoding.

+#### Tips:
+We can also compare the distribution of the categorical feature with the distribution of target encoded feature.
+If they looks similar, it means that target encoding is able to capture enough information.